 I am getting too philosophical and emotional, so I think I should put a stop on this, although I still have a lot in my mind.
 Another time maybe.
 But before that I want to explain on the title I choose: human as a code.

 On Fast Furious 6, the one with Joe Taslim *coughs handsome Indonesian actor coughs* in it, there is this scene where the antagonist said “Every man has to have a code (in their life)” and then he went on to explain it.
 What stuck with me after watching that scene is the idea of having “every human-being has human as a code in their life”.
 It is somewhat an utopian thought–to witness human activating their human code, I realize, but definitely better than the dystopic reality.
 And if dystopia can be reality, why not this utopian thought becomes a reality too?

 I know.
 Too optimistic.
 Sometimes, it sucks to have this optimistic trait in me, I can’t even be skeptical of things.
 Hah!

 Thank you for reading this words-vomit ’til the end!

 — A general and brief reference on Chinese Indonesian history and Basuki Tjahaja Purnama: read here.

-— Note: this is written on FB note dated August 4, 2014.
-With minor edit.
+— Note: originally written on Facebook note dated August 4, 2014.
+This is the edited version.